 Both Australia and New Zealand also committed to the Single Economic Market (SEM) agenda, which aims to bring both nations’ economies into harmony with one another by reducing unnecessary costs arising from conflicting or duplicate regulations in either country’s operations.

-You can read more Australia’s free trade agreements here.
+You can read more about Australia’s free trade agreements here.

 New Zealand market

 New Zealand has a buzzing marketplace and has enjoyed one of the world’s most resilient economies in the face of the worldwide pandemic that has decimated so many businesses.
 In 2020, New Zealand exported 13.6% of its exports to Australia (worth approximately US$5.28 billion), only behind China (with exports worth approximately US$10.7 billion).

 In contrast, New Zealand’s key imports in 2020 included:

 - Nuclear reactors, boilers, machinery and mechanical appliances.

 - Electrical machinery and equipment.